sensorium/Mozzi/README.md

 -    Useful basic audio toolkit: oscillators, samples, lines, envelopes, scheduling, filtering.
 -    Fast ADC and other cpu-efficient code utilities to help keep audio running smoothly.
 -    Example sketches for easy modification.
 -    Readymade wavetables and a script to convert your own soundfiles for Mozzi.
+-	 Mozzi is designed to be easy to use, open source and extendable.

 ### Installation

-Download Mozzi and unzip it.
+Download Mozzi from the top of this page and unzip it.
 It will probably have a name like "sensorium-Mozzi-2bee818".
 Rename the unzipped folder "Mozzi".
-Then, following the instructions from the Arduino libraries page:
+Then, following the instructions from the [Arduino libraries guide](http://arduino.cc/en/Guide/Libraries):

-Open your Arduino sketchbook folder.
-If there is already a folder there called libraries, place the library folder in there.
-If not, create a folder called libraries in the sketchbook folder, and drop the Mozzi folder in there.
-Then re-start the Arduino programming environment, and you should see Mozzi in the Sketch > Import Library menu.
+In the Arduino IDE, navigate to __Sketch > Import Library__.
+At the top of the drop down list, select the option to __Add Library__.
+Return to the __Sketch > Import Library__ menu.
+You should now see the library at the bottom of the drop-down menu.
+It is ready to be used in your sketch.

 ### Quick Start